faadias/ezdb/README.md

 This makes me realize that, generally, the simplest of commands is also the most damaging one...

+## Waiting for parallel Promises to finish

+As mentioned earlier, you can insert, update or delete records within a foor loop to avoid the transactional behaviour.
+Although parallel, what if we need to WAIT until all of the operations are finished before proceeding?
+All you have to do is use the ezdb.wait method.
+Let us write an example with a loop:

+	var people = [
+		{ id : 45, firstname : "Joanne" , lastname : "Pope"     , age : 72, gender : "F" },
+		{ id : 46, firstname : "Frank"  , lastname : "Schwartz" , age : 51, gender : "M" },
+		{ id : 47, firstname : "Jack"   , lastname : "Mills"    , age : 33, gender : "M" }
+	];

+	var keyForDeletion = 222;

+	var promises = [];

+	for (var i=0; i < people.length; ++i) {
+		promises.push(database.table("person").insert(people[i]));
+	}

+	promises.push(database.table("person").delete(keyForDeletion));

+	ezdb.wait(promises).then(function(output) {
+		console.log(output);
+		//Do whatever you need now that all operations have finished.
+	});

+The "output" in the "then" method is an array containing the outputs of every transaction.

+Remember that some operations may fail, some not, but the ones that succeed will be persisted in the database regardless of the ones that went wrong.

+You can pass a second function to "then" for error handling.

 ## Updating you database structure
 //TODO